-Solving the organ donor crisis is hard work, so we stacked our team of the smartest, most dedicated people we could find.
-From nobel prize-winners to tech geniuses, marketing gurus to surgeons, we’re honored to have an incredible groupd of women and men on our board and as advisors.
+Solving the organ donor crisis is hard work, so we stacked our team with the smartest, most dedicated people we could find.
+From Nobel prize-winners to tech geniuses, marketing gurus to surgeons, we’re honored to have an incredible groups of women and men on our board and as advisors.

-Bryan is the Entrepreneur-in-Residence at the Robert Wood Johnson Foundation where he is helping to build a Culture of Health more effectively.
+Bryan is a healthcare thoughtleader and investor.
+He was most recently the Entrepreneur-in-Residence at the Robert Wood Johnson Foundation, where he helped build a Culture of Health more effectively.
 Previously, Bryan served as the CTO of HHS and as a Senior Fellow at Civic Hall.

 Reggie is the former Special Assistant and personal aide to President Barack Obama.
 He left the White House to pursue an MBA at Wharton, and is now a Partner at Transatlantic Holdings.

 Dara Kass, MD is an emergency medicine physician and advocate for the advancement of women in medicine.
 She is the founder of FemInEM, an organization dedicated to providing support, community, resources, and opportunities for women working in emergency medicine.
 In addition to her work as a writer, advocate, and physician, she served as a living organ donor to her son Sammy, the youngest of her 3 children with her husband Michael.
 She lives with her family in Brooklyn, New York.